euroblaze/CRM2Project/spec.md

 ### 5.2 Security
 The system must adhere to Odoo version 15's security standards, ensuring the protection of sensitive customer information and company data.

+Only Admin can create, edit and deactivate/delete a form.

 ### 5.3 Scalability
 The solution must be scalable to accommodate the growth of the photovoltaic installation company, including handling increased data volume and user load.